Seasoning a Humidor with Boveda Packs: The Complete 14-Day Guide

 - Fiber Expansion: As the cedar absorbs moisture, the wood fibers physically expand.

 - The "Suck" Test: This expansion tightens the tolerances of the lid.
 A seasoned humidor creates a much more effective airtight seal than a dry one.
+You want to hear that satisfying "whoosh" or "thud" when the lid closes—that's the sound of a protected investment.

 3. Achieving "The Golden Ratio" (Stability)